rajko-horvat/RevigoCore/README.md

 <p align="center"><img src="Flowchart.png" alt="Flowchart of the algorithm" style="width:577px; height:789px;" /><br/>
 <i>A flowchart of the simplified algorithm to reduce redundancy.</i></p>

-<p>This is main REVIGO Core library that implements the whole clusting algorithm and visualizations used in the web version.
+<p>This is the main REVIGO Core library that implements the whole clustering algorithm and visualizations.</p>
-It can be used to do offline calculations.</p>